 Port's development plan included construction of a new (dedicated) cruise terminal at A-Berth (adjacent to Point Waterfront).

-- In April 2018, this project (budgeted at ZAR 200 million / USD 16,6 million / EUR 13,5 million) was officially started with TNPA signing an agreement with KCT (KwaZulu Cruise Terminal) for building the new, year-round passenger terminal.
-Facility's completion was scheduled for October 2020.
+- In April 2018, the project was officially started with TNPA signing an agreement with KCT (KwaZulu Cruise Terminal) for building the new, year-round passenger terminal, with completion scheduled for October 2020.

 Durban tours, shore excursions, hotels